County Jail

 Physical Health Services

-Upon admission, inmates receive thorough medical evaluations to pinpoint any urgent health issues.
-The facility provides:
+Upon entering the facility, inmates undergo thorough medical evaluations to pinpoint any urgent health issues.

 Mental Health Support

-• Individual counseling tailored to address specific mental health issues.
+• Individual counseling tailored for inmates facing mental health challenges.

-• Group therapy sessions focusing on addiction recovery, anger management, and coping strategies.
+• Group therapy sessions addressing addiction, anger management, and coping techniques.

 • Substance abuse treatment programs that include detoxification and ongoing recovery support.